-When I first came across these wonderful Ernst Haeckel prints, I couldn’t wait to share them.
-These are some of the most beautiful vintage nature art drawings I have I seen.
+When I first came across these beautiful Ernst Haeckel prints, I couldn’t wait to share them.
+These are some of the most beautiful vintage nature art drawings I have seen.

 The vintage biological illustrations just blew me away.
 I can’t wait to get a few of these nature wall art prints on my wall.
 I will also be crafting with them.